badal773/devops-challenge/README.md

-# SimpleTimeService: The Time-Telling Cloud App (with a Smile!)
+# SimpleTimeService: The Cloud Clock That Knows Your IP!

 ## Getting Started